grubaughlab/CT-SARS-CoV-2/update2/README.md

 ## Nextstrain

-The directory `auspice` contains a json file that was produced using the 'augur' visualization tool from the nextstrain pipeline.
-Our evolving results can be visualized online accessing the link below:
+The directory `auspice` contains a json file that was produced using the `augur` nextstrain pipeline.
+The results presented above can be visualized online by accessing the link below:

 * [Yale SARS-CoV-2 Genome Surveillance Initiative (Update 2)](https://nextstrain.org/community/grubaughlab/CT-SARS-CoV-2/update2)